pepollms/tracker/_doc/op_3_operations.md

 ## Create JSON Files

-After updating the database, the data from the database must be exported to JSON files that Jekyll uses to (re)create the HTML files.
+After system initialization and/or after updating the database, the data from the database must be exported to JSON files.
+The purpose of the JSON files is to feed the data when generating the HTML files locally or remotely.

+This procedure is automatically called after in-favor data files have been imported.
+If somehow, there is any database update performed after the in-favor data files have been imported, then it is necessary to manually execute this command.

 The following command will create all JSON files.